fbpx

 Single Rooms

-There is no supplement charged to solo travellers, however you will be required to share a room with another person of the same sex.
-If you require a single room please request this at the time of booking and we will check availability for you.
-A single room supplement of £525 is charged if a single room is available.
+There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
+If you request a double room for single occupancy, a supplement of £525 is charged.

 Meals Read More